EfthymisB/Katana-Frustum_Culling/README.md

 ## Installation

-Add the `FrustumCulling.macro` and `FrustumCullingColletions.macro` files in any of Katana's startup Macros folder.
+Download the `.macro` files from my [GumRoad page](https://efthymisb.gumroad.com/l/tsrvn) or GitHub and place them in any of Katana's startup Macros folder.

 - `~/.katana/Macros`